Incidence estimates for $\alpha$-dimensional tubes and $\beta$-dimensional balls in $\mathbb{R}^2$: Constructions

 In the right picture, there are $D^\kappa$ bundles in $[0, 1]^2$.
 The bundles are arranged in a $D^{(1-\lambda)\kappa} \times D^{\lambda\kappa}$ grid, with the horizontal spacing $\delta^{(1-\lambda)\kappa}$ and the vertical spacing $\delta^{\lambda\kappa}$.
 The bundles in the same row are translates of each other; two adjacent bundles in the same column are $\delta^{\lambda \kappa}$ rotates of each other.

 If $\T$ is the set of $\delta$-tubes and $P$ is the set of $\delta$-balls in the configuration, then we see that $|\T| \sim D^{(1-\gamma)a + \kappa}$ and $|P| \sim D^{\gamma b + \kappa}$.

 Intuitively, we can regard $\lambda$ as controlling the ``aspect ratio'' of the bundle configuration.
 If $\lambda = 1$, then all the bundles are rotated copies of each other, arranged vertically; if $\lambda = 0$, then all the bundles are translated copies of each other, arranged horizontally.
-For the right values of $\lambda$, we will get a $(\delta, \alpha)$-set of $\delta$-tubes and a $(\delta, \beta)$-set of $\delta$-balls.
+For the right values of $\lambda$, our constructed $\T$ will be a $(\delta, \alpha)$-set of $\delta$-tubes and $P$ will be a $(\delta, \beta)$-set of $\delta$-balls.

 Now, we choose suitable values for our parameters $\gamma, \kappa, \lambda$.
 We first choose $\gamma = \frac{a - \alpha + \beta}{a + b}$ and $\kappa = \alpha - (1-\gamma)a = \frac{a \beta + b \alpha - ab}{a + b}$.
 Then, we apply the following Lemma to choose $\lambda$ and also check that $\gamma, \kappa \in [0, 1]$. \begin{lemma} (a) We have $0 \le \gamma, \kappa \le 1$.